gzausmer/rapidapi/README.md

 # Drag and Drop your thumbnail

-Just drag and drop it and we'll remember where you placed it..
+Just drag and drop it and it'll remember where you placed it..

 This app uses the following tech:

 [React](https://reactjs.org/)

 [Webpack](https://webpack.js.org/)

 [CSS Modules](https://github.com/css-modules/css-modules)

 ### Instructions: